 Aquaman by Peter David

 With The Atlantis Chronicles, Peter David wrote the complete story of Atlantis from antediluvian times to Aquaman’s birth.
-It was the first story that lays the foundation of a new era for Aquaman, as the writer rewrote the character’s origin story in the miniseries Time and Tide before becoming the sole writer of the new ongoing Aquaman title.
+It was the first story that laid the foundation of a new era for Aquaman, as the writer rewrote the character’s origin story in the miniseries Time and Tide before becoming the sole writer of the new ongoing Aquaman title that is available in a big omnibus (more than 1500 pages!).
 For a better experience, we advise reading the Death of a Prince arc before jumping into volume 5, if it’s not already done as this story directly influences events in this volume.

-Collects The Atlantis Chronicles #1–7 - Aquaman by Peter David Book One
+Collects The Atlantis Chronicles #1–7 - Aquaman by Peter David Omnibus new

 Aquaman made some appearances in Justice League America and Justice League Europe, though nothing compared to what was to come for him when the JLA was reformed by writer Grant Morrison and artist Howard Porter.
 This new JLA is launched around Aquaman (vol. 5) #25, and The King of Atlantis appeared in the majority of issues.
 See our Grant Morrison’s JLA reading order for more information.